 Social media is one of the most popular ways of creating a buzz about your company and product.
 The more people talk about you, the more successful your marketing strategy will be.
 But if you don’t have a website, then all that buzz will be for nothing as people won’t know where to direct their curiosity.

-Issue #4: you won’t know what is successful.
+Issue #4: You won’t know what is successful.

 Believe it or not, a website allows you to track the return on your investment.
 It can tell you exactly how someone came to you that filled out your contact form, newsletter, or called you.
-You can figure out how long it took for a visitor to avail your services, what made them lean towards your services and what pages attracted them the most by calculating a lead’s stay on individual pages.
+You can figure out how long it took for a visitor to use your services, what made them lean towards your services, and what pages attracted them the most by calculating a lead’s stay on individual pages.

 Branding, website creation, and marketing all have a particular place in the service order of any company or product.
 If you skip or invest too little in any of these steps, your business cannot succeed online.